en3wton/4-in-a-row/README.md

 Can play with  2-6 players, though any more than 2 usually ends in a draw.
 Grid size customisation could fix this, but I haven't added it.

-**This is designed to work behind a reverse proxy serving https, if you want to use it standalone or over http then you must change `wss:` to `ws:` in static/js/c4.js**
+**This is designed to work behind a reverse proxy serving https, if you want to use it standalone or over http then you must change `wss://` to `ws://` in static/js/c4.js**

 If used behind a reverse proxy you will get websocket errors unless you add the correct headers for location /ws.
 Here is my config for nginx: